+Join HSI Chief Safety Officer Jill James as she visits environmental health and safety professionals in their workplaces to explore important workplace safety topics.
 This video covers types of chemical spills, how to safely clean up spills (and who can or should clean up), and what should be included in a spill kit and easily accessible.

 Hi I'm Jill, Chief Safety Officer with HSI.
 I'm a former OSHA inspector and I'm here to help you identify and correct workplace safety hazards.

 For this series we're at the University of Louisville in beautiful Kentucky to show you no matter where you work, safety training is for everyone.
 Today we're talking about chemical spills and how to clean them up.
 We are at the University of Louisville in a lab and I'm with Kathy Price who is a chemical regulatory specialist.
 Thanks for being with us Kathy.
 Thank you Jill, thanks for having me.

 So we're going to be talking about how to clean up small spills.
 So can you tell us what constitutes a small spill or a large spill?
 Well Jill a small spill would be something that the like usually is less than 500 milliliters, the lab personnel are familiar with the spill and the hazards associated with this spill, and usually the chemical is something that's moderately toxic.
 A large spill would be something that's greater than 500 milliliters or it could be a small spill or any of any size that is considered acutely highly toxic and that's typically we get we're here we define as has a ld50 oral toxicity of 50 milligrams per liter.
 So that's in general terms that would that's what would constitute a large spill any sponsor.
 Good, thank you.